RedHatInsights/insights-results-aggregator/README.md

 ## Local setup

-There is `docker-compose` configuration that provisions a minimal stack of Insight Platform.
+There is a `docker-compose` configuration that provisions a minimal stack of Insight Platform and a postgres database.
+You can download it here https://gitlab.cee.redhat.com/insights-qe/iqe-ccx-plugin/blob/master/docker-compose.yml

 ### Prerequisites